JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 - Pixelmash (I think I have this in a humble)
 - [Pixelator](http://pixelatorapp.com/buy.html) $35 or free for noncommercial Converts Pictures into Pixel Art
 - -----
+- [Sprytile](https://jeiel.itch.io/sprytile)  Plus [Sprytile Discord532](https://discord.com/invite/mSGcp8U) OMG this is perfect.
+I love this look so damn much.
+It has to be how the game Compound graphics were made.
+Constant Updates too!
 - Dust 3D (my fav)
 - [Goxel](https://goxel.xyz) Great Voxel Editor for iPad!!!
 - Magicavoxel (not 2D)